Transversus abdominis muscle

 The aponeurosis of the transversus abdominis muscle participates in comprising the rectus sheath.
 This is a multilayered aponeurosis that encloses the biggest portion of the rectus abdominis and pyramidalis muscles on their anterior and posterior sides.

 Below the free lower border of transversus abdominis, the transversalis fascia communicates with both internal and external oblique, as well as the inguinal ligament.
-Approximately 1.5 cm above the midpoint of the inguinal ligament, the transversalis fascia, contains a round opening called the deep inguinal ring.
+Approximately 1/1.5 cm above inguinal ligament, between the midinguinal point (halfway point between the ASIS and pubic symphasis) and midpoint of the inguinal ligament, the transversalis fascia contains a round opening called the deep inguinal ring.
 Along the medial border of the deep inguinal ring, the free lower border of transversus abdominis occasionally gives off a band of fibers called the interfoveolar ligament.

 Transversus abdominis is mainly supplied by the terminal branches of the lower five intercostal nerves and the subcostal nerve, that arise from the lower six thoracic spinal nerves (T7-T12).
 Additionally, the iliohypogastric and ilioinguinal nerves (L1) contribute to the nervous supply of this muscle.

-- Lower posterior intercostal arteries, arising from the supreme intercostal artery, a branch of the costocervical trunk of the subclavian artery.
+- Lower posterior intercostal arteries, arising from the descending thoracic aorta.

 - Subcostal arteries, given off by the descending thoracic aorta.